groupserver/buildout/docs/groupserver-install.rst

   The password for the Zope administrator.
 It can (and should) be changed after GroupServer has been set up.

-:Note: The IP-address of the ``zope_host`` and ``host`` (see
+.. note:: The IP-address of the ``zope_host`` and ``host`` (see
           `GroupServer site`_) must be the same.

 Database storage
 ~~~~~~~~~~~~~~~~

 GroupServer stores most of its data in PostgreSQL_.
-Two passwords need to be
+Two passwords
-set by you to protect this data.
+need to be set by you to protect this data.

 ``pgsql_password``
   The password required to attach to the PostgreSQL database.
-The install
+The
-  system will create a PostgreSQL database, and protect it with this
+  install system will create a PostgreSQL database, and protect
-  ``pgsql_password``.
+  it with this ``pgsql_password``.

 ``relstorage_password``
-  `The RelStorage system`_ will store data in a PostgreSQL database for
+  `The RelStorage system`_ will store data in a PostgreSQL
-  Zope.
-This data is protected by the ``relstorage_password``.
+  database for Zope.
+This data is protected by the
+  ``relstorage_password``.

 .. _the RelStorage system: https://pypi.python.org/pypi/RelStorage